Deep Stochastic Mechanics

 • Classical numerical solvers require discretizing the problem on a grid, leading to an exponential growth in computational complexity as the dimensionality increases.

-• Physics-informed neural networks (PINNs) [Raissi, 2017] are a NN-based version of numerical solver that also suffer from an exponential growth of collocation points.
+• Physics-informed neural networks (PINNs) [Raissi, 2017] are an NN-based version of numerical solver that also suffer from an exponential growth of collocation points.

 • Variational methods like time-dependent Variational Monte Carlo (t-VMC) [Carleo, 2017] can bypass the curse of dimensionality.
 However, their accuracy heavily depends on choosing a suitable ansatz (good priors on $\psi$ to be effective).
 Additionally, the optimization process used to find the optimal ansatz parameters may suffer from numerical instabilities, depending on the method and initial conditions.

-What if we can directly sample from the density $\vert \psi (x, t)\vert^2$ without estimating a wave function $\psi(x, t)$?
+What if we can directly sample from the density $\vert \psi (x, t)\vert^2$ without estimating the wave function $\psi(x, t)$?

 DSM method